-Therefore a primary goal of our research is to identify which charities will do the most good, measured in QALYs per dollar (or pound, or yen…) donated.
+Therefore a primary goal of our research into health charities is to identify which charities will do the most good, measured in QALYs per dollar (or pound, or yen…) donated.

 The impact of further donations

-Although the starting point of our research is to look at the cost-effectiveness of existing programs of intervention, that is not the end of the matter.
-We are not concerned with effectiveness in the abstract, but with the difference that additional donations would make.
+Although assessing the cost-effectiveness of existing programs of intervention should be the starting point for charity research, that is not the end of the matter.
+After all, we are not concerned with effectiveness in the abstract, but with the difference that additional donations would make.

 That means we also need to consider the issues like these:

 - If a program is already close to its capacity in terms of the good it can do, then further funding will just lead to diminishing returns.

 - There can be a danger that increased charitable aid will encourage other sources of funding to withdraw from the cause, reducing the good done.

 - Some charities have multiple programs of varying effectiveness.
 Even if a donation is stated to be for the more effective program, the charity may respond by shifting “non-earmarked” money from that program to a less effective one.